-Traditionally, all ribbon microphones were passive.
-They needed no phantom power and were of a simple design consisting of a thin aluminum ribbon, two magnets and a transformer.
+Ribbon microphones are traditionally passive and have been for decades since their inception in the 1930’s.
+They required no phantom power and their simple design consisted of a thin aluminum ribbon, two magnets and a transformer.
 That’s it.

-Pairing a passive ribbon mic with a preamp that has a low input impedance can have a negative effect on the low-end, transient response and overall frequency response of the sound.
+Pairing a passive ribbon mic with a low input impedance preamp can diminish the low-end, transient response and overall frequency response of the mic.
 A high-gain, high-impedance preamp allows a passive ribbon mic to operate at its peak performance level.

 For many working musicians on the road — who never know what kind of console or preamp they will be plugging into on any given night — mic preamps can be a problem.
 Something needed to be done to help these musicians overcome the problem.

-Since 2008, AEA has been creating active versions of ribbon mics to circumvent these preamp requirements.
-Active microphones are the same as passive microphones with one major difference — they have internal electronics and a custom transformer that boost the mic’s output level and maintain a consistent impedance over the entire frequency spectrum.
+Since 2008, AEA has been creating active versions of ribbon mics to compensate for the differences in preamp performance.
+Active microphones are the same as passive microphones, save one major difference — they have internal electronics and a custom transformer that boost the mic’s output level and maintain a consistent impedance over the entire frequency spectrum.
 To operate this circuitry, active ribbons require standard 48-volt phantom power.

-The mic’s internal electronics have a few key benefits that give them more flexibility over their passive brothers and sisters.
-This includes 12dB more gain, a better signal-to-noise ratio and a consistent impedance without regard to the type of external mic preamp used.
+The mics’ internal electronics provide key benefits that allow greater flexibility over their passive counterparts.
+This includes 12dB more gain, a better signal-to-noise ratio and a consistent impedance regardless of the external mic preamp.

 In certain instances, long cable runs from a passive ribbon mic to a preamp can cause noise issues as well as impedance problems.
-In scoring stages, often times the preamps are in the recording space near the microphones and musicians minimizing this interference.
-This isn’t always a practical solution.
-Active mics do not have this problem because of their built-in electronics.
+In scoring stages, preamps are often in the recording space nearest the microphones and musicians, minimizing this interference.
+That isn’t always an option, but active ribbon mics are equipped for any circumstance.

-Active microphones can be used with any preamp and their frequency response will sound very consistent.
-Engineers can add color and saturation using their preamps instead of worrying whether the device will affect the low-frequency response of the microphone.
+Active microphones can be used with any preamp and their frequency response will sound quite consistent.
+Engineers can add color and saturation using their preferred preamps without concern that the device will affect the low-frequency response of the microphone.

-All AEA passive mics share the same Cinemag transformer used in our flagship R44, a passive replica of the RCA 44BX.
+All AEA passive mics are equipped with the same Cinemag transformer as our flagship R44, a passive replica of the RCA 44BX.
 This transformer was modeled after the classic sound of the original RCA transformer from the 1930s.

-All of our active mics use a German-made Lehle transformer to give them an extra 12dB of output.
-This 12dB of extra gain is helpful in avoiding noise issues when using a lower gain preamp.
+All AEA active mics use a German-made Lehle transformer to deliver an additional 12dB of output.
+This 12dB of extra gain helps avoid noise issues when using a lower gain preamp.

-To clarify, this extra 12dB of output comes from the Lehle transformer itself, not from the phantom-powered electronics.
-We don’t want to muck up the sound of the mic by adding electronics that color it in a negative way.
-AEA’s active electronics are extremely transparent because of their JFET technology and do not impart any additional character to the sound.
+It’s important to note that the additional 12dB of output comes from the Lehle transformer itself and not from the phantom-powered electronics.
+AEA deliberately avoided any coloration of our mics’ tone by the electronics.
+AEA’s active electronics are supremely transparent because of their JFET technology and do not impart coloration to the sound.

 Passive vs. Active Strategies

-We give you a choice of ribbon microphone technology to construct and shape a unique sound for your music.
-Though passive, active, output level and impedance are all technical issues, they also have a direct effect on artistic decisions.
+AEA provides you with the choice between active and passive ribbon technology to allow users to construct and shape their own unique sound.
+Though passive designs, active designs, output level and impedance are all technical factors, they can have a significant effect on artistic decisions.

-Though we’ve outlined the technical “rules” in this article, we encourage artists to break them.
-With an understanding of how ribbon microphone technology works, engineers and musicians can then begin to seek the subtle differences that define their artistry.
+Though we’ve outlined technical “rules” in this article, we encourage artists to break and bend them.
+With a developed understanding of how ribbon microphone technology works, engineers and musicians can harness these subtle differences to define their artistry.